IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Wolfgang_Pauli" target="_blank">Wolfgang Pauli</a>

+>“General relativity is the **greatest feat of human thinking** about nature, the most amazing combination of philosophical penetration, physical intuition, and mathematical skill.”

+― <a href="https://en.wikipedia.org/wiki/Max_Born" target="_blank">Max Born</a>

->“<a href="https://en.wikipedia.org/wiki/Nirvana" target="_blank">Nirvana</a> is a state of pure blissful knowledge...
+>~~“<a href="https://en.wikipedia.org/wiki/Nirvana" target="_blank">Nirvana</a> is a state of pure blissful knowledge...
 It has nothing to do with the individual.
 The ego or its separation is an illusion.
 Indeed in a certain sense two "I"'s are identical namely when one disregards all special contents — their Karma.
-The goal of man is to preserve his Karma and to develop it further... when man dies his Karma lives and creates for itself another carrier.”
+The goal of man is to preserve his Karma and to develop it further... when man dies his Karma lives and creates for itself another carrier.”~~

->“In itself, the insight is not new.
+>~~“In itself, the insight is not new.
 The earliest records, to my knowledge, date back some 2500 years or more... the recognition **<a href="https://en.wikipedia.org/wiki/%C4%80tman_(Hinduism)" target="_blank">ATMAN</a> = <a href="https://en.wikipedia.org/wiki/Brahman" target="_blank">BRAHMAN</a>** (the personal self equals the omnipresent, all-comprehending eternal self) was in Indian thought considered, far from being blasphemous, to represent the quintessence of deepest insight into the happenings of the world.
-The striving of all the scholars of Vedanta was after having learnt to pronounce with their lips, really assimilate in their minds this grandest of all thoughts.
+The striving of all the scholars of Vedanta was after having learnt to pronounce with their lips, really assimilate in their minds this grandest of all thoughts.~~
 >
->Again, the mystics of many centuries, independently, yet in perfect harmony with each other (somewhat like the particles in an ideal gas) have described, each of them, the unique experience of his or her life in terms that can be condensed in the phrase: DEUS FACTUS SUM (I have become God).To Western ideology, the thought has remained a stranger...”
+>~~Again, the mystics of many centuries, independently, yet in perfect harmony with each other (somewhat like the particles in an ideal gas) have described, each of them, the unique experience of his or her life in terms that can be condensed in the phrase: DEUS FACTUS SUM (I have become God).To Western ideology, the thought has remained a stranger...”~~

-― <a href="https://en.wikipedia.org/wiki/Erwin_Schr%C3%B6dinger" target="_blank">Erwin Schrödinger</a>
+― <a href="https://en.wikipedia.org/wiki/Erwin_Schr%C3%B6dinger" target="_blank">~~Erwin Schrödinger~~</a>

 >“A great deal more was hidden in the Dirac equation than the author had expected when he wrote it down in 1928.
 Dirac himself remarked in one of his talks that his equation was more intelligent than its author.
 It should be added, however, that it was Dirac who found most of the additional insights.”